eclipse/buildship/docs/stories/WebTools.md

 ### The (internal) API

-The `IProjectConfigurator` will be the interface that is implemented by all configurators that add an extension to the extension point.
+The `SynchronizationParticipant` will be the interface that is implemented by all participants that add an extension to the extension point.
-- canConfigure determines whether the configurator should be applied
+- wrapSynchronization allows the participant to wrap the whole synchronization operation, e.g. to turn it into a JDT transaction
-- configure invokes the configurators configuration routine
+- configure invokes the participants configuration routine
-- getWeight returns this configurators weight.
-Configurators may have prerequisite configurators, and as such Buildship needs to know the order to apply these configurators. (lower weight = greater priority)
+- deconfigure allows a participant to clean up configuration if a project is no longer part of the Gradle model
+- the extension point will allow participants to specify other participants that must run before them

 ```
-interface IProjectConfigurator {
+interface SynchronizationParticipant {
-    boolean canConfigure(ProjectConfigurationRequest);
-    IStatus configure(ProjectConfigurationRequest);
-    int getWeight();
+    IWorkspaceRunnable wrapSynchronization(IWorkspaceRunnable synchronization);
+    void configure(ProjectConfigurationRequest) throws CoreException;
+    void deconfigure(ProjectConfigurationRequest) throws CoreException;
 }
 ```

 The `ProjectConfigurationRequest` class contains all information necessary for project configuration.
 The purpose of having this class is to make the api more extensible.

 ```
-class ProjectConfigurationRequest {
+class ProjectSynchronizationRequest {
     IProject getWorkspaceProject();
-    OmniEclipseProject getProject();
+    OmniEclipseProject getGradleProject();
-    WorkspaceOperations getWorkspaceOperations();
 }
 ```